fireinrain/github-trending/TrendsHist.md

 ## C

+* 【2025-04-23】[vgmstream / vgmstream](https://github.com/vgmstream/vgmstream) - vgmstream \- A library for playback of various streamed audio formats used in video games
 * 【2025-04-21】[oerg866 / win98\-quickinstall](https://github.com/oerg866/win98-quickinstall) - A framework + installer to (very) quickly install Windows 98 on anything from a 486 up to a modern system
 * 【2025-04-20】[GermanAizek / WinRing0](https://github.com/GermanAizek/WinRing0) - WinRing0 is a hardware access library for Windows
 * 【2025-04-19】[marcoroth / herb](https://github.com/marcoroth/herb) - 🌿 Powerful and seamless HTML\-aware ERB parsing and tooling